William Fleming Hoggan Jarrett

-William "Bill" Fleming Hoggan Jarrett, RCVS, FRCPath, FRCPG, FRS (1928–2011) was a British pathologist.
+William "Bill" Fleming Hoggan Jarrett (1928–2011) was a British pathologist.

 Personal life

 Bill was born on 2 January 1928 in Glasgow.

 He studied at Lenzie Academy, Glasgow, and Glasgow Veterinary College.
 His father, though a joiner and cabinetmaker, came from a farming background and moved his family shortly afterwards to an agricultural smallholding near Cumbernauld.
 Their early life there no doubt influenced Bill, his elder brother Tom and younger brother Oswald to study veterinary medicine.
 Bill graduated from Glasgow Veterinary College with honours in 1947 and then, already attracted to research, studied for a PhD, training in animal pathology at the College and in human pathology with Dan Cappell, Professor of Pathology at the Medical School.
 Consequently, he had a wide understanding of animal and human diseases which laid the foundation for his future research in comparative medicine.

 He taught at the University of Glasgow.

 In 1952 Bill married Anna Sharp, then a Lecturer at the Glasgow and West of Scotland College of Domestic Science.
 They eventually established a home in the countryside north of Glasgow that became a welcoming focus of generous hospitality for their family and huge circle of close friends, embracing a wide range of talented people from all walks of life and nationalities.
 Bill and Anna had known each other since their school days at Lenzie Academy when they had developed a passion for the Scottish countryside, especially the mountains.
 Over the years they engaged in sports that carried a certain frisson: mountaineering, skiing, motor rallying and particularly sailing, on the west coast of Scotland, France and Mallorca.
 At the same time Bill was a talented musician (he played trumpet, guitar and sang with a Scots and jazz bent), passionate about politics, a voracious reader and bon viveur (malt whiskies, and oysters at the Oyster Bar of the Grand Central Station in New York among his favourites).

 He died on 27 August 2011.
 He is succeeded by his daughters Freda and Ruth, both distinguished medical graduates, Freda’s children Amanda and Hamish, and his brother Oswald.